-Social Work Supervisor II: Under general direction of a regional manager in the Division of Child and Family Services or Aging and Disability Services, Social Work Supervisor II's supervise a unit of Social Worker III's engaged in case management having a high proportion of complex and sensitive case work needs in child protective services, foster care, adoptions, adult protective services, and/or guardianships.
-Supervision includes, but is not limited to, performance evaluations, work performance standards, scheduling, work assignment and review, training, and discipline when necessary.
-Incumbents routinely review and monitor cases requiring the application of advanced principles of the social work profession, and case planning directives affecting critically and chronically dysfunctional families, children, and/or vulnerable adults whose welfare is at high risk.
-Supervisors at this level regularly arbitrate conflicts and discrepancies of a sensitive and volatile nature including, but not limited to, families, the court system, foster parents, schools, guardians, and law enforcement officials where a consensus regarding the appropriate course of action may be difficult to obtain.
+Social Work Supervisor II: Under general direction of a regional manager in the Division of Child and Family Services, Social Work Supervisor II's supervise a unit of Social Worker III's engaged in case management having a high proportion of complex and sensitive case work needs in child protective services, foster care and adoptions.
+Incumbents assign work, provide training, complete performance evaluations and administer appropriate discipline when necessary.
+They routinely review and monitor cases requiring the application of advanced principles of the social work profession, and case planning directives affect critically and chronically dysfunctional families and children whose welfare is at high risk.
+Supervisors at this level regularly arbitrate conflicts and discrepancies of a sensitive and volatile nature including, but not limited to, families, the court system, foster parents, schools, and law enforcement officials where a consensus regarding the appropriate course of action may be difficult to obtain.
 Incumbents may formulate policies, procedures and guidelines for the program assigned and participate in budget preparation by making recommendations regarding staffing, travel, and program needs.
 Incumbents may carry a caseload, however, supervision of Social Worker III's is the primary responsibility.

-Social Work Supervisor I: Under general direction, incumbents supervise a unit of Social Workers to include, but not limited to, performance evaluations, work performance standards, scheduling, work assignment and review, training, and discipline when necessary.
+Social Work Supervisor I: Under general direction, incumbents supervise a unit of Social Workers to include responsibility for the assignment of work, training, performance evaluation and discipline.
 Incumbents routinely review and monitor cases requiring the application of accepted principles and techniques of the social work profession.
-In addition, incumbents may also participate in formulating policies, procedures, and guidelines for the program assigned; participate in budget preparation by making recommendations regarding staffing, travel, and program needs; and may also negotiate contracts to assist in meeting the specialized needs of clients, families, caregivers, and vulnerable adults.
-Incumbents may carry a caseload; however, supervision is the primary responsibility.
+They may also participate in formulating policies, procedures and guidelines for the program assigned and participate in budget preparation by making recommendations regarding staffing, travel, and program needs.
+They may also negotiate contracts to assist in meeting the specialized needs of clients, families and caregivers.
+Incumbents may carry a caseload, however, supervision is the primary responsibility.

-Social Worker III: Under limited supervision, Social Worker III's perform advanced journey level case management services in child protective services, foster care, adoptions, adult protective services, and/or guardianships.
-This work requires the application of advanced principles of the social work profession, and case planning directives affecting critically and chronically dysfunctional families, children, and/or vulnerable adults whose welfare is at high risk.
-Actions and decisions directly affect the safety and welfare of children and/or vulnerable adults at risk and extend to families, substitute caregivers, guardians, and other resources within the community.
+Social Worker III: Under direction, Social Worker III's perform advanced journey level case management services in child protective services, foster care and/or adoptions.
+This work requires the application of advanced principles of the social work profession, and case planning directives affect critically and chronically dysfunctional families and children whose welfare is at high risk.
+Actions and decisions directly affect the safety and welfare of children at risk and extend to families, substitute caregivers and other resources within the community.
 Crisis intervention and objective evaluation may require incumbents to encounter potentially hostile and combative individuals.
-Social Worker III's are distinguished from the journey level by the nature and high proportion of complex and sensitive case work needs of children, vulnerable adults, and families, and a more critical level of decision making and authority to take action to include removal of children from their home environment or emergency relocation of vulnerable adults to an alternate safe location.
+Social Worker III's are distinguished from the journey level by the nature and high proportion of complex and sensitive case work needs of children and families, and a more critical level of decision making and authority to take action to include removal of children from their home environment.